 Q: Can I use a find the slope of the tangent line calculator for any function?

 - A: Most calculators can handle common functions like polynomials, trigonometric functions, exponential functions, and logarithmic functions.
-However, some may struggle with very complex functions or functions with singularities.
+On the flip side, some may struggle with very complex functions or functions with singularities.

 -